meta-web/meta-web/pages/01_Manifesto/07_Conclusion.md

 Personally I think that if it won't be the META Web then another similar technology will be created in a future which will be solving same problems.

 This manifesto is really only a small introduction to my concept.
-I'am discussing concept details on a [forum](http://flarum.metahub.cloud/) and API and UI specifications will be added over time.
+I'm discussing concept details on a [forum](http://flarum.metahub.cloud/) and API and UI specifications will be added over time.

 PS: Sorry for not so grammatically correct english, contributions are welcome :)